 December 2017 - Email Account Compromise (EAC), also known as account hijacking, is a sophisticated scam that targets the general public and professionals associated with, but not limited to, financial and lending institutions, real estate companies, and law firms.

 The EAC scam is very similar to the Business E-mail Compromise (BEC) scam, except that it targets individuals rather than businesses.
-According to the FBI, EAC scams were responsible for consumer losses of nearly $700, 000 in the three months between April 1 – June 30 from their inboxes being hijacked by cyber thieves.
+EAC scams are responsible for hundreds of thousands in consumer losses annually from their inboxes being hijacked by cyber thieves.

 What to Know: